Picur9/VoiceFoundryProject/README.md

 # VoiceFoundryProject
 This repo contain my project, which I have done for VoiceFoundry 3rd round interview.

+Please call +441135380153 to test the Amazon Connect enviroment.

 Exercise:
 1  Create a Lambda that converts phone numbers to vanity numbers and save the best 5 resulting vanity numbers and the caller's number in a DynamoDB table.
 "Best" is defined as you see fit - explain your thoughts.
 2  Create an Amazon Connect contact flow that looks at the caller's phone number and says the 3 vanity possibilities that come back from the Lambda function.
 3  Writing and Documentation

 Solution:
 0. Chose the region where all serviced available, specially Amazon Connect not available all regions at the moment.
-1. Create a DynamoDb table with a Name : "number-to-letters", and a Particion key of "CallerId(String)".
+1. Create a DynamoDb table with a Name : "number-to-letters", and a Particion key of "CallerId"(String).
 2. Create and I`m role to let Lambda Access DynamoDB, SNS, and Amazon connect.
 3. Create a lambda function  called writedata/ which has 3 python file attached ("lambda_function.py", "twl.py", "vanity.py").
 The reason python been used is I was only able to find the twl.py, which is the vocabulary file in Python.